What is ARFID?

 Our strive ARFID online national support group will support, teach, reassure, inform, validate and empower parents and carers to effectively support their child on their journey to recovery from ARFID.

-To attend a strive support group, parents and carers need to be members of EDFA.
+To attend a strive support group, parents and carers are encouraged to be members of EDFA.

 Become a member of EDFA for $25 per year (Australian Carers Only)